-Study full-time in Semester 2, 2021
+Study in Semester 1 2022

-If you need help finding the best course for you, contact our friendly Course Information team by phone or email.
+For any help finding the best course for you or the applications process, contact our friendly Course Information Services team by phone or email.

 Once you have submitted an application via TAFE Admissions, you will receive correspondence outlining the next stage of your application to enrolment process.

-Up to this date, you can change your preferences by logging in via tasonline.tafe.wa.edu.au.(opens in a new tab)
+Up to this date, you can change your preferences by logging in via tasonline.tafe.wa.edu.au(opens in a new tab)

 - Add new preferences, for any course